ravi0dubey/Complete-Self-Driving-Car-main/README.md

 python drive.py
 ```

+## STEP 05:

-Now open your simulator in Autonomous mood & run yes!!🙂
+Now open your simulator in Autonomous mood & run.

+Go to Car Simulator folder -> simulator-Windows-32 -> and click on Self-Driving Car Simulator Windows 32-bit
+Click on Autonomous mode let your car drive on its own without any user intervention.

 # Author:
 ```bash